opulencephp/docs/directory-structure.md

       * HTTP middleware are here
   * `Views`
       * View builders are here

+<h4>Domain</h4>
+Your core business logic and models belong here.
+This is the heart of your application.
+This code is written to an interface.
+It's recommended that you add subdirectories for each domain type, eg `Blog` for all business logic and models dealing with blog posts.

+<h4>Infrastructure</h4>
+Your concrete implementations of your interfaces go here.
+This directory should house any code that interacts with storage, eg databases and cache.

 <h2 id="tests">tests</h2>
 Put your unit tests in this directory.